Complete guide to the Best Travel Backpack 2017

 Kelty Women’s Redwing 40 Backpack review

-The Redwing 40 women’s pack is the best travel backpack for your quick gateway, whether in the air or on the trail.
+The Redwing 40 women’s pack is the best travel backpacks for women.
+Whether in the air or on the trail.
 It comes with hybrid loading and U-zipper design that allows for both panel and top loading.
 It also features one more stash pocket that allows you to easily tuck away a hoodie or jacket.
 The main compartment has organisers for electronics, pens, maps and other essential travel items.
 The hydration sleeve inside can also comfortably secure your laptop.

 The suspension system is based on an aluminium stay and the back panel is well padded and designed for maximum comfort and breathability.
 A similar padding is used on the hip-belt and shoulder strap which are specifically contoured to fit a woman’s body.